calledit/dns-tunnler/README.md

 nodejs dnsProxyServer.js -d proxy.example.com -p 53 -v
 ```
 I recomend runing it on another port than 53 and redirecting with some
-iptables rules so that you dont have to run stuff as root.
+iptables rules so that you dont run the program as root.

 example
 ```iptables